isaacnmm/pestpolicy-hugo2XX/content/posts/dawn-dish-soap-for-fleas/index.md

 - Frequent skin irritation, a burning sensation, and hair loss are possible side effects of Dawn dish soap if it comes in contact with your dogs or cats skin.
 If the pet already has irritation from fleas, and you put Dawn on a part of their skin that is already irritated, it will get worse.
 - Dawn Dish Soap can't be used as a shampoo for feline or canine pets and should only be used on dishes.
-- **Veterinarians recommend using these ****dog flea shampoo**** or ****cat shampoo**** for your dog and cat respectively.�** When used for routine bathing of your�pets,�dishwashing soaps will�quickly strip your�pet's skin�of the natural oils that help to nourish and protect it.
+- **Veterinarians recommend using these ****dog flea shampoo**** or ****cat shampoo**** for your dog and cat respectively.**
+When used for routine bathing of yourpets,dishwashing soaps willquickly strip yourpet's skinof the natural oils that help to nourish and protect it.
-This leaves the�skin�less well-hydrated and decreases its ability to keep bacterial, yeast, and allergic irritants at bay.
+This leaves theskinless well-hydrated and decreases its ability to keep bacterial, yeast, and allergic irritants at bay.
 If used on the pet's skin for routine bathing, Dawn Dish Soap can strip the natural oils off and decreases the ability to fight allergic irritants, yeast, and bacteria.
 Natural oils work to protect and nourish the skin.
 Too much Dawn dish soap can cause the skin to become dry and irritated.
 Related: